The CDC’s failed race against covid-19: A threat underestimated and a test overcomplicated

 Messonnier has told colleagues that, not being a virologist or laboratory specialist, she relied on subordinates with greater subject-matter expertise.

-Starting in spring and over the next few months, CDC leaders removed or shifted several of the people who worked on or supervised the original test, officials said.
+Starting in spring and over the next few months, CDC leaders removed or shifted scientists who worked on or supervised the original test, officials said.

 Lindstrom was shifted to an advisory role and no longer leads the respiratory virus lab.

-Gerber, Lindstrom’s boss and an epidemiologist experienced with coronaviruses, was excluded from supervisory decisions and accepted a scientific position elsewhere in the agency.

-Pallansch, who oversaw Gerber and Lindstrom, was removed by Messonnier from his job as director of the viral diseases division and now holds a title of special adviser, officials said.
+Pallansch, who oversaw Lindstrom, was removed by Messonnier from his job as director of the viral diseases division and now holds a title of special adviser, officials said.

 A polio virus expert and 36-year CDC employee, Pallansch told colleagues that if he had known about the N3 component when the test was designed, he would have challenged its inclusion as unnecessary.
 A person familiar with Pallansch’s thinking also said he regretted not having initially sought out the information.